 - Add some melted (and cooled) white chocolate.
 Chocolate acts as an emulsifier and should help to bring the buttercream back together again.

-Step 5: Flavor Your Buttercream
+Step 5: Flavoring

 When it comes to your buttercream, you can’t go wrong of course with vanilla buttercream. (again make sure you use quality pure vanilla extract!).
 But you can flavor your buttercream in so many more ways beyond vanilla.